Small Claims Court Hearing in Kings County

-Small Claims Court cases are often scheduled where a number of cases will be heard in the same department at the same time (one at a time).
+Your case will probably be on the same calendar and heard at the same time as a number of other small claims court cases.
 The court’s schedule is busy and because of this scheduling, you will only have a few minutes to present your case.
 (You can pay attention to the cases that are heard before you).
-It is important to prepare for your case beforehand.
+It is essential to spend time preparing your case in advance.
 You should bring all the paperwork that supports your claim (or defense) including receipts, contracts, photographs, invoices, and any other paperwork.
-Make sure you bring any witnesses you need to the hearing if they are necessary to prove your case.
-Making sure you are prepared for the hearing goes along way toward a successful outcome.
+You should also bring other witnesses who can testify about your case.
+Ensuring that you are prepared for your case goes along way to securing a successful outcome.
 After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.

 Kings County Small Claims Court Filing Fee

 The filing fee is required to be paid by the plaintiff when the claim is filed with the court.
 The amount of the filing fee is relative to the amount the plaintiff is seeking.
 If a party has filed twelve or less claims over the past twelve months, the fee is: